DVDAGames/elite-dangerous-journal-server/CONTRIBUTING.md

 We're excited to have you help out.

+Every bug report, pull request, question, and suggestion is important to us.

-Below is some information for Bug Reporting as well as some quick guidelines and steps for contributing.
+Below you will find some information for bug reporting as well as some quick guidelines and steps for contributing.

+Be sure to check out the [Code of Conduct](https://github.com/DVDAGames/elite-dangerous-journal-server/blob/master/CODE_OF_CONDUCT.md).

 ## Bug Reporting